NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 ## Topics

-While preparing this Hackathon, we identified from a preparatory meeting with several participants these topics for the Cologne Hackathon.
+While preparing this Hackathon, we identified from a preparatory meeting with several participants these potential topics for the Cologne Hackathon.

 These might be slightly adapted during the Hackathon but were the basis for the planning period: